Makes 6 servings

 Meanwhile, shred the chicken with two forks.

-Serve while hot and garnish each bowl with torn tortillas, cheese, cilantro and chili pequin.
+Serve while hot and garnish each bowl with torn tortillas, cheese, cilantro, and chili pequin.

 ยกDisfrutar!